Thomas J. Wimbiscus

-- Co-trial counsel in four week jury trial, resulting in $80 million award (reversed in part and remanded).
+- Co-trial counsel at four week jury trial resulting in a patent infringement award of over $80 million with a finding of willful infringement (reversed in part and remanded).

 - Lead trial counsel in Shire LLC, Shire Pharmaceuticals, Inc. and Shire USA, Inc. v.
 KemPharm, Inc., et al, patent ownership/antitrust, case settled on confidential terms.

 - Co-lead trial counsel in multiple patent litigations (involving eight patents) on behalf of Broadcom in Broadcom Corp. v.
 Qualcomm, Inc., relating to semiconductors for cellular telephones.
 (Multi-suit campagin settled for $891 million).